 Children’s clothing can be confusing.
-Mothers often dressed boys like girls until they were school age, but you can tell the difference by the way they wear their hair.
-Girls had center parts, while boys wore their hair with side parts.
+Mothers often dressed boys like girls until they were school age, but you can tell the difference by their hair.
+Girls had center parts; boys had side parts.

-Here, the boy (on the right) wears knickerbockers-style pants, high laced boots and an upswept hairstyle from the 1860s.
+Here, the boy (on the right) wears knickerbocker-style pants, high laced boots and an upswept hairstyle from the 1860s.
 The big curl in the center of his head was actually the fashion.

-His sister wears a dress with a ruffled yoked bodice and bows along the hemline.
+His sister’s dress has a ruffled yoked bodice and bows along the hemline.
 She also wears high boots.
-Girls’ attire mimicked the fashions of adult women.
-If you have a photo of a young girl, compare it to dresses in books such as Dressed for the Photographer by Joan Severa (Kent State University Press, $65).
+Girls’ attire mimicked that of adult women, so compare it to dresses in books such as Dressed for the Photographer by Joan Severa (Kent State University Press, $65).

 A good source for dating kids’ clothing is JoAnne Olian’s Children’s Fashions 1860-1912 (Dover, $12.95).
-It features fashion plates from the 19th-century fashion magazine, La Mode Illustree.
-Designs similar to the outfits in this photo appear in plates from about 1867.
+It features fashion plates from the 19th-century magazine La Mode Illustree.
+Designs similar to these outfits appear in plates from 1867.

-The rest of the details present in this image confirm the date.
+The rest of the details in this image confirm this date.
 Photos were taxed from Aug.
 1, 1864 to Aug.
 1, 1866.
-The lack of a tax stamp on the back confirms it was taken either earlier or later than those years.
-The girl’s clothing is evidence for after 1866.
-The double gold-line border on this carte de visite dates it to between 1861 and 1869.
+The lack of a tax stamp on the back of this photo means it was taken earlier or later than those years.
+The girl’s clothing is evidence for post-1866.
+The double gold-line border dates it to between 1861 and 1869.